Eating made easy

-He says during his stint as Executive Chef at Montreal’s Midtown Le Sanctuaire, he was proud to have prepared dinners for an annual fundraiser for the CHU Sainte-Justine children’s hospital in which he collaborated with local celebrity chefs and their culinary teams on building the dishes.
+He says during his stint as executive chef at Montreal’s Midtown Le Sanctuaire, he was proud to have prepared dinners for an annual fundraiser—for Sainte-Justine children’s hospital—in which he collaborated with local celebrity chefs and their culinary teams on building the dishes.

 With his capacity to listen attentively and superlative communications skills in French, English and Spanish, Chef Alejandro says he looks forward to interacting with students in the dining hall.

 Away from work, he says he relishes being a dad to four boys, two of whom are twins.
-“I should have the medal of honor for that!”
+“I should have the medal of honour for that!”
 Chef Alejandro jokes.

 - August 27, 2022: Fall 2022 semester begins.
 Dining halls open at dinner.